alanderos91/MVDA.jl/examples/README.md

 This will take a while but is only run once.
 In the future you can simply do `import Pkg; Pkg.activate(".")` as is done in the scripts.

+**NOTE**: It is likely that building RCall.jl will fail.
+The benchmarks use an R installation separate from the user's local copy, so we fix this in the next section.

 ## Installing Packages for Benchmarks

 The benchmarks require a few external packages.
 We use Julia's package manager and Conda to handle these dependencies.